TillMacher/dbDNA/README.md

 Mafft is software to calculate multiple sequence alignments and is required the phylogenetic approach.
 More information about the installation of mafft can be found [here](https://mafft.cbrc.jp/alignment/software/).

 #### VSEARCH
+VSEARCH is a software to manipulate sequenec data.
+More information about the installation of VSEARCH can be found [here](https://github.com/torognes/vsearch).

 #### BLAST+
 BLAST+ is a software to create BLAST databases and perform BLAST searches on custom (local) databases.
 More information about the installation of BLAST+ can be found [here](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html#downloadblastdata).